NextSense: Schools

-Children's services that RIDBC provide
+NextSense also offers some teleschool programs for rural students.

+Services for children

-RIDBC also runs a number of early childhood services.
+RIDBC runs a number of early childhood services.
 These include home based, centre based and remote early education programs for children up to 5 years who have sensory disabilities, as well as five special preschools (RIDBC Hunter Preschool, RIDBC Nepean Preschool, RIDBC VisionEd Preschool, RIDBC Roberta Reid Preschool, RIDBC Rockie Woofit Preschool) and support for children with sensory disabilities enrolled in mainstream preschools.

-In 1997 RIDBC was pleased to announce a new program known as RIDBC Teleschool, which combines the existing Remote Early Learning Programs for vision impairment and hearing impairment.
+In 1997, RIDBC announce a new program, RIDBC Teleschool, which combined the existing Remote Early Learning Programs for vision impairment and hearing impairment.

 In addition to its direct services, RIDBC aims to help as many deaf and blind children as possible through its RIDBC Renwick Centre, for research and professional education of those educating children with sensory disability.
 The RIDBC Renwick Centre is conducted in conjunction with the Macquarie University and offers a range of post-graduate courses (including a Master of Special Education in Sensory Disability) and continuing education activities.
 The RIDBC Renwick Centre attracts students from across Australia and internationally.

-Community Support
+Community support

 RIDBC is a major Australian charity but relies heavily on Government subsidy and community support to continue its services.
-In 2010, RIDBC celebrated its 150th anniversary.